How do professional photographers and editors edit their photos?

 Portable tablets are acceptable for amateurs who plan to do the majority of their editing on the go.
 But if you want to get serious, you need the full power of your desktop computer, especially if you’re editing large digital images.
 And you’ll also want the full-featured version of whatever software you’re using, especially if it’s Adobe Photoshop or Lightroom.
 The mobile versions of the software just don’t compare.
 That’s why we recommend beginners, amateurs, and professionals alike edit on a drawing tablet or display.

-The best tablet for photographers and photo editors: Wacom Intuos and Wacom Intuos Pro
+The best creative pen tablets for photographers and photo editors: Wacom Intuos and Wacom Intuos Pro

-If you’re interested in the top-of-the-line graphics input tablet, sometimes called a drawing tablet, the Wacom Intuos has been the industry leader for years — for good reason.
+If you’re interested in the top-of-the-line creative pen tablet, sometimes called a drawing tablet, the Wacom Intuos has been the industry leader for years — for good reason.
 The Wacom Intuos is the best pen tablet for photographers.

 Why choose a pen tablet over a display?
 Because color is so important, many photographers prefer to spend extra for an extremely capable monitor, and want to edit on their PC instead of on a small display.
 With Wacom Intuos, you harness the power of your PC, the software you already have installed, and your monitor — and the tablet provides you expert-level input precision.
 That also means Wacom Intuos is compatible with Adobe Lightroom and every other piece of software your computer can run.